apmuthu/nubuilder4/nub4fixes/docs/NuBuilder4 ERD.md

 ### Clone a form or report from one development environment to another
 * There is no direct way but you can copy the corresponding rows from source to destination.
-* Data is mainly stored in these tables:
+* User Application Design Data is mainly stored in these tables:
 ````
 zzzzsys_object
 zzzzsys_form